 How do you know what size Chirp Wheel is best for you?

-There are three different size Chirp Wheels.
-In addition to the ‘gentle’ 12-inch back roller wheel, there are also 10-inch and 6-inch options.
-You can also buy a set of all three!
+In addition to the original ‘gentle’ 12-inch back roller wheel, there is also the ’10 inch Firm’, ‘6 inch Deep Tissue’, and the ‘4-inch Focus’ wheel sizes.
+You can also buy a set of all four at a reduced bundle price!

 Personally, I prefer to roll on my Chirp Wheel on the floor and the 12-inch model works great for that.
 That said, we have the other Chirp wheels and my other favorites are the 8 inch Pro, and 6 inch wheels.